 Brand guidelines will include typefaces and families, font sizes, and the hierarchy of the fonts your brand uses.

 How your logo should be displayed in different formats is an important part of your guidelines.
 This could include size restrictions, which colors to use, and how your logo should be displayed on different backgrounds.
-Sometimes it can be beneficial to show how logos should NOT be displayed.
+Sometimes it can be beneficial to show how logos should NOT be displayed–seeing your logo stretched in odd ways or put on difficult-to-read backgrounds is not ideal.

 Additional Elements that may be included: